Which camera is right for you? Our simple camera buying guide!

 The Nikon D3300 is the perfect entry-level DSLR from Nikon.
-The camera body is available for less than 300 euros.
-With a kit lens, it’ll cost you about 450 euros.
+The camera with a kit lens will cost you less than 500 euros.

 We learned to take pictures with a Nikon DSLR camera ourselves and can definitely recommend these cameras for beginners.